Hendrix-CS/csci285/index.md

 |8 | [Optimization]({{site.baseurl}}/labs/optimization.html) |
 |9 | [Deep Learning]({{site.baseurl}}/labs/deep-learning.html) |

 Much of your experience with programming in this course will be through semi-weekly labs.
-Each lab will be assigned in lab with time allotted to work through the materials, and will be due **by the start of the following lab**.
+Each lab will be assigned on Monday with time allotted to work through the materials, and will typically be due **at Friday 11:59pm of that week**.
 All labs are weighted equally within the lab portion of your final grade.

-On these labs, you will work with a partner on the lab assignments.
+On these labs, you will work with partners on the lab assignments.
 Their name must be listed on any code you hand in as joint work.
 A partnership should only turn in a **single copy** of the assignment.
-If students working as partners wish to turn in a lab late, both students must use a late day.
+If students working as partners wish to turn in a lab late, all students must use a late day.

 ## <a name="projects">Project</a>: 300 points